 Effective 404 Error Pages: Best Practice and Examples

 As for the latter, despite all the provided options, web designers intentionally neglect them.
-Although, being well-thought out they can transform almost left visitors into newly arrived ones, making them stay on your site a bit long and in some cases eventually find what they are looking for.
+Although, being well-thought-out they can transform almost left visitors into newly arrived ones, making them stay on your site a bit long and in some cases eventually find what they are looking for.

 Well-designed structure of Error Pages

-In order to build a good 404 page you should take care of several essential issues such as:
+In order to build a good 404 page, you should take care of several essential issues such as:

-- entertain them with mini games, jokes, texts or captivated illustrations.
+- entertain them with mini-games, jokes, texts or captivated illustrations.

-Boring, clean and clear background pages with bunch of plain black links neatly arranged in columns won’t make any difference.
+Boring, clean and clear background pages with a bunch of plain black links neatly arranged in columns won’t make any difference.
 Your page should have a zest.